davidesantangelo/geoplugin/README.md

 This is a Ruby wrapper library around the API provided by <a target="_BLANK" href="http://www.geoplugin.com">Geoplugin</a>.
 Geoplugin is the easiest way for you to know where your visitors are from so that you can provide them with content more relevant to their geographical location.

+## See it in action!

+You can try MetaInspector live at this little demo: [https://metainspectordemo.herokuapp.com](https://metainspectordemo.herokuapp.com)
 ## Installation

 Add this line to your application's Gemfile: